How to Avoid the Scams and Survive your First Time Backpacking Delhi

-On my first visit to India I had been in the country for 1 month already before my first time visiting Delhi and even though had overcome the initial culture shock by that point and was quite accustomed to India I still managed to fall for a classic scam when trying to get from the airport to my hotel.
+On my first visit to India I had been in the country for 1 month already before my first time backpacking Delhi and even though had overcome the initial culture shock by that point and was quite accustomed to India I still managed to fall for a classic scam when trying to get from the airport to my hotel.
 You can read about my experience getting scammed when I visited Delhi for the first time and it’s not just me being stupid even Hippie in Heels got scammed in Delhi too.
 These scam artists are well organised and can be pretty convincing.

 Scams at Delhi airport: Getting from the airport to your hotel

-First thing you need to do when you arrive for your first time visiting Delhi is get from the airport to your chosen hotel safely.
+First thing you need to do when you arrive for your first time backpacking Delhi is get from the airport to your chosen hotel safely.
 This is not such an easy task in Delhi as the taxi and rickshaw drivers are notorious for not only overcharging tourists but the most common scam in Delhi is where the taxi driver join forces with some other touts (they could be security, police, doormen or any official looking person) and they try to convince you (often quite aggressively) that the hotel you’ve booked is closed, burnt down or full so that they can take you to another hotel that pays them commission or to a fake tourist office.

 And these con artists can be very convincing, sometimes they even pretend to phone the hotel to check, they dial a different number for you and their friend, the ‘receptionist’ will confirm the story.
 Other times they will take you to a travel agent that claims to be the official tourist office who will also collaborate with them.
 The aim of the scam is to get you to go their friend’s hotel where you’ll be ridiculously overcharged and they will earn a commission.